Introduction

 Welcome to the official guide for IntelliShell.
 If you find yourself constantly searching your shell history for that

-, or re-typing long commands with only minor changes,
+one-trick awk command, forgetting the exact flags for tar, or re-typing long commands with only minor changes,

 then you've come to the right place.